freenas/freenas-docs/userguide/vms.rst

 * :guilabel:`Devices` is used to add and remove devices to this VM.

-When a VM is not running, these buttons are shown:
+When a VM is not running, these buttons are available:

 * :guilabel:`Start` starts the VM.